-On January 21, 2020, we completed a private placement (Private Placement) pursuant to which our wholly owned subsidiary, Iterum Therapeutics Bermuda Limited (Iterum Bermuda) issued and sold approximately \$51.6 million aggregate principal amount of 6.500% Exchangeable Senior Subordinated Notes due 2025 (Exchangeable Notes) and \$0.1 million aggregate principal amount of Limited Recourse Royalty-Linked Subordinated Notes (RLNsor Royalty-Linked Notes and, together with the Exchangeable Notes, the Securities) to a group of accredited investors (the Private Placement).
+On January 21, 2020, we completed a private placement pursuant to which our wholly owned subsidiary, Iterum Therapeutics Bermuda Limited (Iterum Bermuda), issued and sold approximately \$51.6 million aggregate principal amount of 6.500% Exchangeable Senior Subordinated Notes due 2025 (Exchangeable Notes) and \$0.1 million aggregate principal amount of Limited Recourse Royalty-Linked Subordinated Notes (the RLNs and, together with the Exchangeable Notes, the Securities) to a group of accredited investors (the Private Placement).
 The Securities were sold in units (the Units) with each Unit consisting of an Exchangeable Note in the original principal amount of \$1,000 and 50 RLNs.
 The Units were sold at a price of \$1,000 per Unit.
 The Exchangeable Notes are exchangeable for our ordinary shares, cash or a combination of ordinary shares and cash, at an initial exchange rate of 1,000 shares per \$1,000 of principal and interest on the Exchangeable Notes (equivalent to an initial exchange price of approximately \$1.00 per ordinary share), subject to specified limitations.
-The RLNs entitle holders to payments based on a percentage of our net revenues from potential U.S. sales of specified sulopenem products subject to the terms and conditions of the indenture governing the RLNs.
-Pursuant to the indenture governing the RLNs, the payments on the RLNs will be up to either 15% or 20% of net revenues from U.S. sales of such products, depending on the indication approved by the FDA.
+The RLNs entitle holders to payments based on a percentage ofour net revenues from potential U.S. sales of specified sulopenem products, subject to the terms and conditions of the indenture governing the RLNs.
+Pursuant to the indenture governing the RLNs will be up to either 15% or 20% of net revenues from U.S. sales of such products, depending on the indication approved by the U.S. Food and Drug Administration (the FDA).
 The aggregate amount of payments on each RLN is capped at \$160.00 (or 4,000 times the principal amount of such RLN).
-Iterum Bermuda received net proceeds from the sale of the Securities of approximately \$46.4 million, after deducting placement agent fees and estimated offering expenses.
+Iterum Bermuda received net proceeds from the sale of the Units of approximately \$46.4 million, after deducting placement agent fees and offering expenses.